 The nexus between these two is: Splitting unit tests allows parallel execution.
 Parallel execution is desirable anyway, but particularly for the new, extensive ff tests.

-#5 Updated by pospelov about 4 years ago
+#5 Updated by pospelov over 4 years ago

 My previous reply disappeared since you commented same record I was commenting.